What was the Great Migration?

 Study for the American History AIR Test.
 Explore questions with hints and explanations.
 Prepare to excel and ensure your success!

-The Great Migration refers specifically to the significant movement of African Americans from the rural South to urban areas in the North, particularly during the early to mid-20th century, notably from about 1916 to 1970.
-This migration was driven by a variety of factors, including the search for better economic opportunities, escaping racial segregation and violence in the South, and the lure of jobs in industrial cities that were booming due to World War I and the subsequent economic shifts.
+The Great Migration refers to the significant movement of African Americans from the rural South to urban centers in the North and West, particularly during the early and mid-20th century, especially from about 1916 to 1970.
+This migration was driven by a variety of factors, including the search for better economic opportunities, escape from oppressive Jim Crow laws, and the desire for increased social and political rights.

 Subscribe